jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 Our client has presented our research laboratory with a sample of distilled water that contains the same amount of red dye as one of the most popular fruit punches on the market.
 Our task is to measure the concentration of red dye in the solution, which will be a first step in supporting their investigations on food dye levels in popular food and beverage items.

+Given the properties of the red dye, absorption spectroscopy presented itself as one of the best analytical technique that can be used to accurately determine the concentration of a compound.
+The theory behind it is that colored solutions absorb light in the visible range and the resulting color of the solution is the spectrum of light that is not absorbed, but transmitted.
+According to Beer’s law, the attenuation of light in a chemical solution is proportional to the concentration and the length of the path that the light passes through:

+$$ A =  εbc $$

+where A is absorbance, ε is the extinction coefficient, b is the path length, and c is the concentration of the solution.

+Another concern that our client had was how the effects of the dye on a person varied based on the salt concentration in the drink.
+The addition of salt increases the electrolyte in drinks and the interactions between electrolytes and dye has not been thoroughly investigated.
+Our client would like to perform experiment on it and has requested our research laboratory to prepare salt solution of a $ 1M \ NaCl $ solution, as well as determine some of its properties such as density.

+#### Objectives ####
+Our client has presented us with two sets of objectives:
+$\bullet$ Investigate the concentration of dye in given solution
+$\bullet$ Prepare a $ 1M \ NaCl $ solution

 ## Procedures ##
+<b>Investigate the concentration of dye in given solution</b>
 First, we prepared 0, 1, 2, 5, 10, 20, 50, 100 and 200 mg/L standards of red dye in distilled water.
 Each standard was created in a 100 mL volumetric flask, with red dye measured using a 10-100 µL pipette.
 The absorbance of each standard was measured with a photometer in order of increasing concentration as voltages, which were later converted to .

 Plotted to determine the effective range of absorbance measurements of the photometer instrument.

-Other supporting data has been included in a spreadsheet named "datasheet.xlsx".
+<b>Prepare a $ 1M \ NaCl $ solution</b>
+First,

 ## Results ##

-It is also important to note that the photometer has a limited range of absorbance that can be detected.
-Based on the relationship between absorption and concentration as stated in Beer's law, this range falls between 0 to 20 mg/L for the instrument used as a linear relationship was observed between concentration and absorbance.
-In this particular case, the absorbance of the unknown solution fell within this range.
-Thus, we were able to use Beer's law to interpolate a concentration from the unknown solutions's measured absorbance.
+The photometer has a limited range of absorbance that can be detected.
+Based on the relationship between absorption and concentration as stated in Beer's law, this range falls between 0 to 20 mg/L as a linear relationship was observed between concentration and absorbance.

+From 0 to 2 mg/L, the absorbance of red dye does not increase linearly, likely due to the these points being under the detection limit of the instrument.
+From 2 mg/L to 20 mg/L, there appears to be a linear relationship between absorbance and concentration (Figure 1).
+However, at concentrations higher than 20 mg/L (not graphed), this linear relationship no longer exists, likely due to these points being out of the instrument's measurement range.
+All supporting data has been included in a spreadsheet named "datasheet.xlsx".

 ```python
   from aguaclara.core.units import unit_registry as u